asifkd012020/open-itg-aws_runbooks/serverlessrepo/Runbook.md

 <br>

-### **Publicly Shared**
+### **Avoid Publicly Shared Applications**
-1. *Share an Application Publicly*
+1. *Avoid Sharing an Application Publicly*
-To make an application public, you share it with everyone by specifying "*" as the principal, as in the following example.
-Applications that are shared publicly are available in all Regions.
+An application is made public, when you only specify "*" as the principal, as in the following example.
+Applications should never be shared publicly, and this permisson should be **avoided**.
+Applications are private by default, but always check to make sure that no unwanted changes were made.

+<span style="color:red">**Avoid the Following:**</span>
 ```
 aws serverlessrepo put-application-policy \
 --region region \